Skip to main content

 Memorandum of Agreement (MOA)

-The Memorandum of Agreement (MOA) is a standard document format and policy for the establishment of research agreements under which the Vice Chancellor for Research, Outreach, and Extension has delegated authority to the College to sign MOA agreements on behalf of the University in order to expedite the processing and handling of these agreements.
-An equally important purpose of this policy is to minimize, to the maximum extent possible, the review, administrative handling, and oversight of research agreements by the administrative offices of the University.
+The Memorandum of Agreement (MOA) is a standard document and policy for establishing research agreements, under which the Vice Chancellor for Research, Outreach, and Extension has delegated authority to the College to sign MOAs on behalf of the University to expedite the processing and handling of these agreements.
+An equally important purpose of this policy is to minimize, to the maximum extent possible, the administrative review, handling, and oversight of research agreements by the University’s administrative offices.

 The MOA should be used with Industry Partners as an enticement to do business with the University and to establish an ongoing relationship in which any follow-on-agreements would carry our full federally negotiated Facilities and Administrative (F&A) rate.